Taking Online Lending Business to Next Level. Part 1

 Opening a bank account was much of a challenge.
 Most Spanish banks treat online lenders as competitors and refuse to open and maintain their accounts or set out prohibitive tariffs and service conditions.
 From what I know of cross-cultural business behaviour, this troubled relationship between banks and alternative lenders does not exist outside Spain.
 The cost of corporate services in Spanish banks is about two times higher than that in Russia.
 We were lucky to open an account with Catalunya Caixa (and two reserve accounts in smaller banks in case Catalunya Caixa decides to shut off our air supply) through the connections of our country manager in Spain.

-Spanish taxpayers are required to keep all their docflows in electronic format.
+In addition, Spanish taxpayers are required to keep all their docflows in electronic format.
 We have chosen to outsource the accounting of our Spanish office to a local agency.
 The cost of service is comparable to that in Russia.

 Stay tuned for the second part of the interview with Boris Batin.